pepurion/aleph/content/Gameplay/Crafting.md

 - **Enhanced** Refinement
 	- 1 Common Material, 1 Enhanced Material
-	- Diff 14 Control check
+	- DC 14 Control check
 - **Advanced** Refinement
 	- 1 Enhanced Material, 1 Advanced Material
-	- Diff 20 Control check
+	- DC 20 Control check
 - **Elite** Refinement
 	- 1 Advanced Material, 1 Elite Material
-	- Diff 26 Control check
+	- DC 26 Control check
 - **Prime** Refinement
 	- 1 Elite Material, 1 Prime Material
-	- Diff 32 Control check
+	- DC 32 Control check

 ### Power Components
-**PC** are the rarest form of component and are not seen in many items, especially in more common ones.
+**PC** are the rarest form of crafting component and are not seen in many items, especially in more common ones.
 They produce or store usable energy to power larger systems.
 This might be bio- or liquid fuel, power cells, coils, or combustion chambers.

 #### Crafting
 Power components are manufactured using other components of the same rarity.